-In the 4th century churches are already in Armenia (oldest Christian state in world), Israel, Palestine, Jordan, Greece.
-Old churches are also in Italy, France, Egypt, Cyprus and some more regions.
+In the 4th century churches are already in Armenia (the oldest Christian state in the world), Israel, Palestine, Jordan, Greece.
+Old churches are also in Italy, France, Egypt, Cyprus, and some more regions.

-Separately should be mentioned the unique rock hewn churches of Lalibela in Ethiopia from the 13th century.
-Carvings and frescoes here show some similarity to Byzantine art.
+Separately should be mentioned the unique rock-hewn churches of Lalibela in Ethiopia from the 13th century.
+Carvings and frescoes here show some similarities to Byzantine art.

 Byzantine style has served as a basis for the development of unique church architecture in Russia.
-Design of churches over centuries here changed maintaining it’s distinct style.
+The design of churches over centuries here changed maintaining its distinct style.
 Some of notable examples of Russian Orthodox church architecture are Vladimir Dormition Cathedral (Vladimir, 1160), Saint Basil’s Cathedral (Moscow, 1555 – 1561) and such miracle of wooden architecture as Transfiguration Church in Kizhi (Republic of Karelia, 1714).

 Next magnificent churches were built in Western Europe, signaling the rise of Western culture.
-Romanic style in architecture merged accomplishments of Roman architecture with Byzantine architecture and was the first architecture style of Western culture with first early examples appearing in the 9th century in Germany, France, Switzerland, Spain.
-Among the original significant examples of this style can be named part of Aachen Cathedral (North Rhine – Westphalia, Germany).
+Romanic style in architecture merged accomplishments of Roman architecture with Byzantine architecture and was the first architectural style of Western culture with the first early examples appearing in the 9th century in Germany, France, Switzerland, and Spain.
+Among the original significant examples of this style can be named part of Aachen Cathedral (North-Rhine – Westphalia, Germany).
 Later came such beautiful and impressive churches as Speyer Cathedral (Rhineland-Palatinate, Germany, 1130 – 1106), St. Mark’s Basilica (Veneto, Italy, 1094), Angoulême Cathedral (Charente, France, 1110 – 1128).

-Important stimulus for further development of architecture were crusades, leading to intense exchange of knowledge and skills between the long-established cultures in Near East and energetic, rising Western European culture.
-Next style after Romanic style – Gothic – testified the peak of influence of Christianity on Western society.
-Basilica of St.Denis in Paris (the 12th century) was the front-runner of Gothic style, but shortly afterwards there were built some of the most magnificent churches ever built – such as Notre Dame de Paris (Paris, France, 1163 – the late 14th century), Amiens Cathedral (Somme, France, 1220 – 1266), Burgos Cathedral ( Castile and Léon, Spain, 1221 – 1567), Cologne Cathedral (North Rhine-Westphalia, Germany, 1248 – 1880) and Milan Cathedral (Lombardy, Italy, 1386 – 1965).
+Important stimulus for the further development of architecture was the crusades, leading to an intense exchange of knowledge and skills between the long-established cultures in the Near East and energetic, rising Western European culture.
+The next style after the Romanic style – Gothic – testified to the peak of the influence of Christianity on Western society.
+Basilica of St.Denis in Paris (the 12th century) was the front-runner of Gothic style, but shortly afterward there were built some of the most magnificent Christian churches ever built – such as Notre Dame de Paris (Paris, France, 1163 – the late 14th century), Amiens Cathedral (Somme, France, 1220 – 1266), Burgos Cathedral ( Castile and Léon, Spain, 1221 – 1567), Cologne Cathedral (North Rhine-Westphalia, Germany, 1248 – 1880) and Milan Cathedral (Lombardy, Italy, 1386 – 1965).

 Baroque and Rococo styles

-Baroque style originated as an attempt of Christian church to renew its former significance through emotional and impressive communication of religious themes – using ornate, lush expressions of art and architecture.
-This opulent style was borrowed by monarchies of Europe which were at their peak of influence – thus nowadays the most well known samples of Baroque architecture are palaces.
+Baroque style originated as an attempt of the Christian church to renew its former significance through emotional and impressive communication of religious themes – using ornate, lush expressions of art and architecture.
+This opulent style was borrowed by monarchies of Europe that were at their peak of influence – thus nowadays the most well-known samples of Baroque architecture are palaces.

 Significant Baroque churches are San Carlo alle Quattro Fontane (Rome, Italy, 1638 – 1646), Cathedral of San Giorgio (Sicily, Italy, 1693), St Paul’s Cathedral (London, United Kingdom, 1668 – 1697), Ottobeuren Abbey with its Rococo interior (Bavaria, Germany, 1737 – 1766), Vienna Karlskirche (Vienna, Austria, 1716 – 1737).

-Meanwhile church was the bearer of Western culture to "new lands" – exactly Baroque style churches came to Americas, parts of Africa, Eastern Asia.
-It is symbolic that one of the first precursors of Baroque was Church of the Gesu in Rome, Italy, built in 1568-1580.
-This church was the seat of Jesuit order, actively and with great success spreading Christianity around the world.
+Meanwhile church was the bearer of Western culture to "new lands" – these were Baroque-style churches that first came to the Americas, parts of Africa, and Eastern Asia.
+It is symbolic that one of the first precursors of Baroque was Church of the Gesu in Rome, Italy, constructed in 1568-1580.
+This church was the seat of the Jesuit order, actively and with great success spreading Christianity around the world.
 Some magnificent examples of such colonial churches are Mexico City Metropolitan Cathedral (Mexico City, Mexico, 1573 – 1813), Iglesia de la Compania de Jesus (Cusco, Peru, 1668), São Francisco Church and Convent (Bahia, Brazil, 1708 – 1755).

-Rococo originated in France and has been expressed mainly in interior.
-Although it is widely believed that Rococo is a decadent, "overspiced" Baroque, in general this style shows more elegance and sophistication than many somewhat tasteless applications of Baroque.
-This style has been mostly used in other monuments of architecture but here should be mentioned grand Rococo interiors in some Bavarian churches – Ottobeuren Abbey, Wieskirche (1740s) and Asamkirche in Munich (1733 – 1746).
+Rococo originated in France and has been expressed mainly in the interior.
+Although it is widely believed that Rococo is a decadent, "overspiced" Baroque, in general, this style shows more elegance and sophistication than many somewhat tasteless applications of Baroque.
+This style has been mostly used in other monuments of architecture but here should be mentioned grand Rococo interiors in some Bavarian churches – Ottobeuren Abbey, Wieskirche (the 1740s) and Asamkirche in Munich (1733 – 1746).

-With the start of Enlightement in the middle of the 17th century the importance of Christian church declined.
-Construction of new churches was not the main item in public expenditure anymore.
-From the other side – affluence of Europe was growing, especially when started industrialization.
-In general there were not built grandiose churches anymore, but there was widespread construction of smaller churches, very often with sophisticated architecture, significant effort was put also in restoration of existing churches.
+With the start of Enlightenment in the middle of the 17th century the importance of the Christian church declined.
+The construction of new churches was not the main item in public expenditure anymore.
+On the other side – the affluence of Europe was growing, especially when started industrialization.
+In general, there were not built grandiose Christian churches anymore, but there was widespread construction of smaller churches, very often with sophisticated architecture, significant effort was put also in the restoration of existing churches.
 There is one notable exception though – in 1882 in Barcelona, Spain there was started construction of one of the largest and most magnificent churches – Sagrada Familia.
-This building is one of predecessors of Art Nouveau style and architect – Antoni Gaudi – planned that church won’t be complete until some centuries of intense work will be gone.
-Development of computers and construction technologies though promise completion of construction works in 2026.
+This building is one of the predecessors of the Art Nouveau style and the architect – Antoni Gaudi – planned that the church won’t be complete until some centuries of intense work will be gone.
+The development of computers and construction technologies will facilitate faster completion of construction work in 2026.